hameedraha/hameedraha/README.md

-### I love designing beautiful interfaces, writing maintainable codes, and architecting scalable software.
+### Curious about building and scaling performant product teams, usable digital products, and sustainable businesses.
-- Co-founder and Chief Technology Officer at Pudding
+- Co-founder and Chief Technology Officer at Success
-- Co-founder & Advisor at Alpha Weblab
+- Prev: Co-founder & Advisor at Alpha Weblab